Sheldon-Odhiambo/Chat-bot/README.md

 - CSS - which was used to style the pages incuding the left aside navigation bar

--Js-which was used for interactive purposes.
+ -JS - which was used for interactive purposes.

 ## Reference